| Part 2

 Breaking isolation is a major step in breaking free from unwanted behaviors, but the lessons extend to every aspect of life.
 This is because after taking the step, you realize it’s less about revealing a big secret and more about letting in people who can help you.
 As users of pornography, we’ve spent a long time distancing ourselves from others because we feel if we let people get close, they’d be disappointed by who we really are.
 The best way to fight this mentality is to let people in and create lasting relationships built on trust.
 When we confide in people, we can learn to be vulnerable for the sake of improvement, and the burden of success in recovery is no longer squarely on our shoulders.This leads to our acceptance with who we really are, faults and all.

 Since breaking isolation with my sister, our relationship has never been stronger.
 Her knowing of my weaknesses has made her more willing to disclose her own and has given our bond an authenticity that wasn’t present before.
 After years of trying to appear perfect to everyone around me, for the first time, I’ve accepted my weaknesses.
 By sharing them with someone else, I’ve learned that it’s possible to be imperfect but still loved and accepted.
 This realization has been a source of relief in my life, and the result has been more fulfilling experiences and a completely new outlook.

-In part two, we’ll cover things to consider when breaking isolation, how to choose who to reach out to, and how to leverage the experience with the rest of your recovery.
+, we’ll cover things to consider when breaking isolation, how to choose who to reach out to, and how to leverage the experience with the rest of your recovery.
 Stay tuned!